 Also worth noting is that I only used authoritative clients on objects directly controlled by the player such as the player itself or networked projectiles.
 All other networked objects (such as NPCs, movable crates) are simulated on the server and ghosted to the clients.

+Dealing damage Moving characters are nice and all.
+But as I was building an FPS I needed projectiles, hit detection, and damage models.
 In an authoritative server model everything is controlled by the server (hence the name...).
 What happens when a player fires a gun is similar to the moving character scenario above, i.e. the client predicts what's going to happen (fire gun) but the server controls the outcome (fire weapons, deal damage).
 This means that (especially in high latency scenarios) the client and server can get out of synch for a short period of time before the client is corrected by the server.
 This is often noticable as you fire at your opponent, you get an impact effect, but no damage is dealt.
+To cater for latency the concept of latency compensation is used where the server takes into account the player's latency when doing hit detection (for instance).
+If latency was a constant this wouldn't be a problem, but as latency is very volatile (ms difference) you can't be 100% accurate.

 In my setup I let the controlling client decide over its own projectiles.
 When a player fires a weapon, the projectile is simulated on the client.
 The client also performs hit detection.
 So far this is similar to an authoritative server setup (except no prediction/correction is needed).
 The difference is that the client will also request that damage should be dealt.
 It do so by sending a "deal damage" request to the server, which applies damage and replicates the updated health state of the object to all clients.
+The effect is that when a player fires a weapon and hits a target, damage will be dealt.

 From a network code perspective this resulted in super simple code again as the only thing networked is a replay buffer of commands (e.g. fire, fire, reload, zoom in, fire, zoom out, reload, etc) together with simple messages requesting damage to be dealt.
 The other clients just had to replay the buffer.
 No weapon simulation needed.

+The result To be able to measure some results I implemented a simple telemetry system to track players' positions when they got killed together with the killers' positions.
+The data was saved to a file that the participants sent me.
 I had a number of playtests to get some input data.
 And to be fair I've only tested the setup in a low latency environment as I wanted to see if my network model would break immediately or not.

 The tests were done in 1-on-1 fights so that it would be apparent where the opponent was during a fire fight.
 After a playtest the big questions were: "Did you ever feel you were killed when you shouldn't have been?" and "Did you feel you hit the other player when you thought you should have?"